Motiflets -- Simple and Accurate Detection of Motifs in Time Series: Exact and Approximate k-Motiflets

+Thus, the top $k$-Motiflets consists of the subsequences $R_i$ and $S$ with total extent $r+\epsilon$, but the found $k$-Motiflet has extent $2r$ with $B_i$ and $S$.
 Accordingly, our algorithm is a $2$-approximation of the exact solution.
 Note that $2$ is the maximal error; we actually observe much smaller factors on our real-world use cases, typically lower than $1.1$ also for much higher $k$ (see Section~\ref{sec:comparison_exact_approx}).